Alebuenoaz/Alebuenoaz/README.md

 function getBio() {
 	return {
-          👋: "Hi, I’m @Alebuenoaz",
+          "👋": "Hi, I’m @Alebuenoaz",
-          👀: "I’m interested in Web Development, both Frontend and Backend", 🌱: "I’m currently learning JavaScript more in depth", 📫: "You can reach me with an email to alebuenoaz@gmail.com" }
+          "👀": "I’m interested in Web Development, both Frontend and Backend", "🌱": "I’m currently learning Next.Js more in depth", "📫": "You can reach me with an email to alebuenoaz@gmail.com" }
 }
 ```